KCEN-TV: History

-KCEN-TV signed on the air for the first time on November 1, 1953, originally owned by Frank W. Mayborn, publisher of the Temple Daily Telegram and owner of KTEM radio (1400 AM) in Temple.
-Early on, Mayborn realized that Temple/Killeen and Waco were going to be a single television market (although, then now, they are separate radio markets).
+The station signed on the air for the first time on November 1, 1953, originally owned by Frank W. Mayborn, publisher of the Temple Daily Telegram and owner of KTEM radio (1400 AM) in Temple.
+Early on, Mayborn realized that Temple–Killeen and Waco were going to be a single television market (although, then now, they are separate radio markets).
 To signify that his new station would serve all of Central Texas, Mayborn decided on the call letters KCEN-TV (for "Central Texas"), rather than KTEM-TV (for Temple), after his radio station property.
-He also built his studio near Eddy, roughly halfway between Temple and Waco.
+He also built his studio and transmitter near Eddy, roughly halfway between Temple and Waco.

 It was the first television station to serve the Waco–Temple–Killeen market, and the second television station in Central Texas, signing on one year after Austin's KTBC.
 KCEN signed on with one of the tallest transmitter towers in the southwestern United States, operating at a height of 830 ft.
 The station originally carried programming from all four major networks at the time but was a primary NBC affiliate.
 KCEN lost the CBS affiliation to KWTX-TV on January 1, 1956.
 The DuMont Television Network ceased operations later that year, leaving KCEN with a primary NBC affiliation and a secondary affiliation with ABC.

 For many decades since the Waco–Temple–Killeen market's introduction to cable in 1965, it was sandwiched with stations from other markets, with Dallas–Fort Worth (channels 4, 5, 8, and 11) to the north, Houston (channels 2, 11, and 13) to the southeast, and Austin (channels 7, 24, and 42, later 36) to the south and southwest (as well as some cable providers in the southeast).

-In 1981, KCEN's transmitter facilities were moved to a new 1924 ft tower just to the east of the original tower, expanding its coverage area to almost 29000 sqmi—one of the largest television station broadcast radiuses in the nation.
-The station now provides at least secondary over-the-air coverage to 33 counties–from the southern fringes of the Dallas–Fort Worth metroplex to the northern fringes of the Austin market.
+In 1981, KCEN activated a new 1924 ft tower just to the east of the original tower, expanding its coverage area to almost 29000 sqmi—one of the largest television station broadcast radiuses in the nation.
+The station now provides at least secondary over-the-air coverage to 33 counties–from the southern fringes of the Dallas–Fort Worth market to the northern fringes of the Austin market.

-The station switched its primary affiliation to ABC in March 1984, while continuing to carry some NBC programs during off-hours.
+The station switched its primary affiliation to ABC on June 25, 1984, while continuing to carry some NBC programs during off-hours.
 When KXXV signed on the air on March 22, 1985, that station became the new primary NBC affiliate.
 However, over time, channel 6 became one of several ABC affiliates nationwide that were disappointed with the network's weak programming offerings, particularly on Thursday nights, which were bogging down KCEN's otherwise successful lineup.
-Meanwhile, six months later in September, the NBC affiliation returned to KCEN, while KXXV picked up the ABC affiliation.
+Meanwhile, nine months later on December 30, the NBC affiliation returned to KCEN, while KXXV picked up the ABC affiliation.
 KCEN was the first television station in Central Texas to provide closed captions in its programming in September 1989.